thecml/kubernetes-on-arm/README.md

 There is a configuration file: `/etc/kubernetes/k8s.conf`, where you can customize some things:
  - `K8S_MASTER_IP`: Points to the master in the cluster.
 If the node is master, it uses `127.0.0.1` (aka `localhost`).
 Default: `127.0.0.1`
- - `FLANNEL_SUBNET`: The subnet `flannel` should use.
-[More information](https://github.com/coreos/flannel#configuration).
-Default: `10.1.0.0/16`
- - `FLANNEL_BACKEND`: The backend `flannel` will use to proxy packets from one node to another.
-[More information](https://github.com/coreos/flannel#configuration).
-Default: `host-gw`, which requires Layer 2 connectivity between nodes.
- - `DNS_IP`: The IP the DNS addon will allocate.
-Defaults to: `10.0.0.10`.
-Do not change this unless you have a good reason.
- - `DNS_DOMAIN`: The domain for DNS names.
-Defaults to: `cluster.local`.
-If you for example changes this to `abc`, your DNS names will look like this: `my-nginx.default.svc.abc`.
- - `DOCKER_STORAGE_DRIVER`: The storage driver all docker daemons will use.
-Note: You shouldn't change this after the installation.
+ - The other options comes from [docker-multinode](https://github.com/kubernetes/kube-deploy/tree/master/docker-multinode#optionsconfiguration)

 **Note:** You must change the values in `k8s.conf` before starting Kubernetes.
 Otherwise they won't have effect, just be able to harm your setup.
-And remember that if you change `DNS_IP` and `DNS_DOMAIN` on one node, you'll have to change them on all nodes in the cluster

 On Arch Linux, this file will override the default `eth0` settings.
 If you have a special `eth0` setup (or use some other network), edit this file to fit your use case: `/etc/systemd/network/dns.network`

 ## Docker versions

-With release `v0.6.5` and higher, only `docker-1.10.0` and higher is supported.
+Only `docker-1.10` and higher is supported, `docker-1.11` is recommended.

-## Cross-compiling

-For this project, I compile the binaries on ARM hosts.
-But I've also made a script that can cross-compile if you want to compile it faster.
-[Check it out](scripts/build-k8s-on-amd64/Dockerfile)

-## Running tests

-Right now there is one test:
- - `run-test master` will simply do what the `Use Kubernetes` section does.
-It setups a master, runs `nginx`, starts the DNS, registry and sleep addons.

-Logs can be found at: `/etc/kubernetes/source/scripts/logs` The tests can be found at: `/etc/kubernetes/source/scripts/tests` The test might fail, although the thing it's testing is in fact working.
-Report an issue in that case.

 ## Troubleshooting

-If your cluster won't start, try `kube-config delete-data`.
-That will remove all data you store in `/var/lib/kubelet` and `/var/lib/kubernetes`.
-If you don't want to delete all data, but have to get Kubernetes up and running, you can answer `M`, when running `kube-config delete-data` and it will rename `/var/lib/kubernetes` and `/var/lib/kubelet` to `/var/lib/kubernetesold` and `/var/lib/kubeletold` so you may restore them later.
+If your cluster won't start, try `kube-config disable` and choose to remove `/var/lib/kubelet`.
+That will remove all data you store in `/var/lib/kubelet` and kill most running docker images.

-There is also no guarantee that the master/workers and all their services will come up successfully after a reboot, but it's possible.
+## Reboots

+Will **not** work in this version.
+It's in the roadmap to enable reboots again.

 ## Contributing